wp-plugins/nextgen-facebook/readme.txt

 <?php add_filter( $tag, $function_to_add, $priority, $accepted_args ); ?>
 `

-The following list of NGFB filters receive, and should return, a standard text string.
+The following list of NGFB filters receive, and must return, a standard text string.

 * ngfb_section : The section text string used in the article:section meta tag.
 * ngfb_title : The title string used in the og:title meta tag.
 If the page contains multiple pages, the page numbers will be included in the title text string.